Leaky gut syndrome is a proposed digestive condition where the intestinal lining allows bacteria and toxins into the bloodstream.

 Scientists have also been investigating the

-Leaky gut shares many of its symptoms with other health conditions.
+Many proposed LGS symptoms are similar to other health conditions.
 This can make the condition difficult for doctors to identify.

-Experts do not yet know exactly what causes leaky gut syndrome.
+There are no definable causes of leaky gut syndrome.
 However, various

 Gut microbiota and autism